C*-envelopes for operator algebras with a coaction and co-universal C*-algebras for product systems: Cosystems and their C*-envelopes

 is (isomorphic to) the C*-envelope for the cosystem $(\A, G, \de)$. \end{theorem} \begin{proof} Let $(\A, G, \de)$ be a cosystem and fix the embedding $\iota \colon \A \to \cenv(\A)$.
 By considering the composition

 and recalling that the minimal tensor product of completely isometric representations is completely isometric, we see that the C*-algebra is a C*-cover for $\A$.
-We can then endow it with the coaction $\id \otimes \De$ so that the triple
+We can then endow it with the coaction $\id \otimes \De$; ) this makes $(\iota \otimes \id_{\ca(G)}) \de$ into a $\de$--$(\id \otimes \De)$ equivariant homomorphism and the triple